opendocsg/slw-judgments-backfill/2010_SGHC_109/report.md

 31     The defendants submitted that Indonesia was the more appropriate forum, for the reasons which will be set out hereafter.
 Interestingly, they did not submit that the law of UAE would be the more appropriate forum in light of the fact that the Letter of Offer was an offer to acquire a 50% shareholding in an UAE company which in turn had an exclusive agency agreement with PT JIO Indonesia.

 32     It was common ground that the burden of proof was on the defendants to establish that Indonesia was the more appropriate forum for this action.
 It was again common ground that the court would only consider connecting factors material and relevant to the claim and the issues in dispute.
-I noted and adopted the observations of Belinda Ang Saw Ean JC in _Yeoh Poh San and another v Won Siok Wan_ [2002] SGHC 196 (“ _Yeoh Poh San_ ”) at [18]:
+I noted and adopted the observations of Belinda Ang Saw Ean JC in _Yeoh Poh San and another v Won Siok Wan_ <span class="citation">[2002] SGHC 196</span> (“ _Yeoh Poh San_ ”) at [18]:

  It must be remembered that the court is required to consider what forum the issues have the closest connection with and will not simply weigh factors without reference to the likely issues.

-33     Similarly I noted and adopted the observations of Andrew Phang JC in _Q & M Enterprises Sdn Bhd v Poh Kiat_ [2005] 4 SLR(R) 494 (“ _Q & M Enterprises Sdn Bhd_ ”) at [21]:
+33     Similarly I noted and adopted the observations of Andrew Phang JC in _Q & M Enterprises Sdn Bhd v Poh Kiat_ <span class="citation">[2005] 4 SLR(R) 494</span> (“ _Q & M Enterprises Sdn Bhd_ ”) at [21]:

  It is important to note that it is not the mere literal or factual geographical connections that are important (which the plaintiff raised in the context of Singapore).
 There must be legal significance, so that the mere number of geographical connections per se is not conclusive by any means.